jose-gonzalez-garduno/Battleship-Game/README.md

 4/3/17

 About this project:
-  -This project is built off of Heads
+  -This project is built and modified from of Heads first Javascript chapter 8